Norwood Russell Hanson: Influence

-Hanson's 1958 work Patterns of Discovery was followed up on by Thomas Kuhn in Kuhn's 1962 landmark, The Structure of Scientific Revolutions, that challenged prevailing conceptions of science's development, conceptions that ranged from the strictures of logical empiricism to naive presumptions of objective scientific realism.
+Hanson's 1958 work Patterns of Discovery was followed by Thomas Kuhn in Kuhn's 1962 landmark, The Structure of Scientific Revolutions, that challenged prevailing conceptions of science's development, conceptions that ranged from the strictures of logical empiricism to naive presumptions of objective scientific realism.
 Hanson led the move to carry history of science into philosophy of science—two rather divergent fields at the time—as Hanson insisted that proper study of one demanded deep understanding of the other.
 With Kuhn's contribution, Hanson's interdisciplinary view became generally accepted.
-Hanson criticized Kuhn's paradigm shift model because it was conceptually circular and thus impossible to disprove.
+However, Hanson's views on science differed from Kuhn's, and Hanson criticized Kuhn's account of paradigm shift because it was conceptually circular and thus impossible to falsify.
 Similarly, Robert Nozick's 1974 work on political philosophy, Anarchy, State, and Utopia, quotes Norwood to support Nozick's aim to understand the "whole political realm" by "understanding the political realm in terms of the nonpolitical".